SimonLab-RU/Puncta-Fit/README.md

 # Puncta-Fit
-This software is used to Gaussian fit a puncta across multiple frames of a .tiff stack.
+This LabView code is used to Gaussian fit a puncta across multiple frames of a .tiff stack.

 Made by Daniel Johnson (djohnson@rockefeller.edu).